Positivity of the CM line bundle for K-stable log Fanos: Proof of the main result

-The sheaves $W$ and $Q_0$ are locally free by construction.
-For $i\geq 1$, the sheaf $(f_i)_*\MM_{d}^{D_i}$ is torsion-free, hence locally free at codimension one points.
-Since it is locally free over $V$, we may restrict $U$, but keeping it a big open set, so that $Q_i$ becomes locally free for all $i\geq 0$.
+The sheaves $W$ and $Q_0$ are locally free over $U$ by construction.
+Since $D^i$ is reduced the invertible sheaf $\MM_{d}^{D^i}$ satisfies the Serre condition $S_1$, thus its sections are supported on entire components, and each component of $D^i$ dominates $T$ by \autoref{lemma:boundary_dominates_the_base}.
+It follows that for $i\geq 1$, the $\sO_T$-modules $(f_i)_*\MM_{d}^{D^i}$ are torsion-free.
+Since $T$ is normal, the $(f_i)_*\sM_d^{D^i}$ are therefore locally free at codimension one points of $T$.
+Since they are also locally free over $V$, we may restrict $U$, but keeping it a big open set, so that the $Q_i$ become locally free for all $i\geq 0$.

-By construction, on $U$ there are morphisms $W\to Q_i$ for $i\geq 0$ which are surjective over $V$.
+By construction there are morphisms $W\to Q_i$ for $i\geq 0$, defined over $U$, which are surjective over $V$.
 We claim that the corresponding classifying map